OGR-67/vim-as-ide/readme.md

 ## Environment variables

-Add this line to your .bashrc file
+Add this line to your .bashrc file will make fzf search for hidden files.

 ```console
 export FZF_DEFAULT_COMMAND="find -L"